Bharat0014/HGCal-ValidDetId-SQLite/README.md

 | HE Silicon (Hadronic Endcap - Silicon) | 44,255,232   |
 | HE Scintillator (Hadronic Endcap - Scintillator) | 6,471,360    |

-The next step is to pass them through the validation producer to filter only those compatible with the current release geometry.

 #### Output (from Step A)
 - `detid_list_all_combinations.csv`: Contains all DetIds before validation.

-- Used as **input** for validation and database creation in Step B & C.
+The next step is to pass them through the validation producer to filter only those compatible with the current release geometry (v17).

 **Note**: These raw DetIds are NOT guaranteed to be valid — they include every logically possible configuration.
 The validation logic filters out only those consistent with the current detector geometry.